-In the cannabis community it’s known as a “QP”, and the name says it all.
+In the cannabis community it’s known as “QP”, and the name says it all.

 “Half-pack” and “half-pounder” are the main slang terms for a half-pound of weed.

-A half-pound totals to 226.8 grams, or 8 ounces of dried cannabis.
+A half-pound totals 226.8 grams, or 8 ounces of dried cannabis.
 In the world of visuals, it could take up as much space as half of a watermelon.

 One pound (1 lbs) is 448 grams, or sixteen ounces.
 And that’s quite a lot.
 Though it’s not as heavy as a watermelon, it takes that much space.
-Imagine such bulk of weed the size of a watermelon and you’re almost there.
+Imagine such bulk of weed!

 To be honest with you, I don’t think one person (or an entire group of people) could consume that much weed in any reasonable amount of time, so I’d consider this a dispensary-level volume of cannabis.